In focus: natural disasters in Australia

 Disasters can be deadly because they can strike at any time and without warning.
 It is necessary to be prepared, act early and stay safe.

 Different types of disasters bring with them specific considerations.
 Having the right information will help you take the right actions to ensure the safety of your pet.

 The Black Saturday Bushfires

-The Black Saturday bushfires in Victoria in 2009 were deadly for both people and pets.
+Victoria’s 2009 Black Saturday bushfires were deadly for both people and pets.

-The Victorian Bushfires Royal Commission investigation into the bushfires found that human safety was compromised due to households lacking of preparation for their animals.
+The Victorian Bushfires Royal Commission investigation into the fires found human safety was compromised because people had not prepared for their animals.

-Many people have strong connections to their pets - and many lives were lost returning to the fire scene at a late stage to retrieve animals.
+Many people have strong connections to their pets.
+In the Black Saturday bushfires, people lost their lives returning to the fire scene at a late stage to evacuate their animals.

-One-third of witness testimonies in the Black Saturday investigation made reference to animals.
+One third of witness testimonies in the Black Saturday investigation mentioned animals.